Pentecostalism, 9780199575152

 Summary

-In religious terms, Pentecostalism was probably the most vibrant and rapidly growing religious movement of the 20th century.
-Starting as a revivalistic and renewal movement within Christianity, it encircled the globe in less than 25 years and grew in North America and then in those parts of the world with the highest birth rates.
+Pentecostalism was likely the most vibrant and rapidly-growing religious movement of the 20th century.
+Beginning as a revivalistic and renewal movement within Christianity, it spread globally in less than 25 years, flourishing in North America and in regions with high birth rates.

-Characterised by speaking in tongues, miracles, television evangelism, and megachurches, it is also noted…
+Characterized by speaking in tongues, miracles, television evangelism, and megachurches, it is also known for its small-group meetings, empowerment of individuals, liberation of women, and humanitarian conce…

 Book Details